 As she sat there staring at what was supposed to be Ethan kneeling before her, his large white wings extending over that amazing armor, she could see exactly why.

 The armor was a full suit of platinum plate that at each joint, branched off into intricate wing designs.
 Attached to platinum chain mail, the shoulders jutted up into points as tall as his head, and then layered down with similar points, each etched with writing that was filled with sparkling diamonds.
 The helm was valkyrie style; the wings on it also diamond engraved.
-His breastplate sported an embossed portrait of the Wyndian family crest that could only be halfway seen for the loose collar of the ivory cloak he donned, which held a majestic crimson phoenix.
+His breastplate sported an embossed portrait of the Wyndian family crest that could only be halfway seen for the loose collar of the ivory cloak he donned.
 An ornately jeweled sword handle glittered at his side.

 He looked so angelic, so significant.